hartmaj2/plat-arch-solids-coloring/Notes/diary.md

 - added text about how chromatic polynomial can be computed using a recursive formula
   - referenced the book "Chromatic Graph Theory" by Chartrand and Zhang

+- removed my definition of a graph drawing and referenced the one from "Invitation to Discrete Mathematics" by Matousek and Nesetril